Best wireless Bluetooth headphones for 2022

 I mean what can I say?
-Apple purpose-built the cutting-edge AirPods Pro headphones to use with their devices.
+Apple purpose-built the cutting-edge AirPods to use with their devices.
 In October 2021, they released the 3rd generation of this trailblazing product.
 And they just work so seamlessly with the iPhone, iPad, and Apple Watch.
 Making and taking calls, SIRI commands, controlling tunes and podcasts — it’s all so easy.

 But while the AirPods are impressive, they aren’t the only True wireless game in town.
 There might be a better option for you, depending on your listening habits, your tasks, or your smartphone.
 Check out my full list of best true wireless earbuds.

 Best for running — Jaybird Vista 2

 Speaking of true wireless earbuds, that style of headphones is incredibly convenient for workouts.
 There are absolutely zero wires to get in your way, get caught up on gym equipment — or all tangled up inside your bag.
-The waterproof Jaybird Vista sports earbuds are my favorite for their fit, security, durability and hard-hitting bass.
+The Vista 2 earbuds are my favorite sports earbuds for their fit, security, durability and hard-hitting bass.

 Jay is Crutchfield's director of internet marketing and an avid runner.
-He's also a big fan of the Jaybird Vista's fit, sound, and stability.
+He's also a big fan of the Jaybird fit, sound, and stability.

 My co-worker Jay does about 30 miles a week on the treadmill, and he says he’s tried just about every type of sports headphones.
 He says the Vistas stay in place better than any of them.
 And I say their bass hits harder than any true wireless sports earbuds.